-In about 1900, when she was 25, Kate married John Henry Robinson (1877-1946), presumably in Wheeling, Ohio County, WV.
-He was the son of John R. and Elizabeth (Sloan) Robinson, and was a native of Monongalia County, WV.
+In about 1900, when she was 25, Kate was united in matrimony with John Henry Robinson (1877-1946), presumably in Wheeling, Ohio County, WV.
+He was the son of John R. and Elizabeth (Sloan) Robinson and a native of Monongalia County, WV.

 They had one son, John Henry Robinson, Jr., who tragically died at the age of four in 1906.
 They also were close with a niece of John's, Margaret Robinson.

 When the federal census was taken in 1900, the newlywed Robinsons lived on Main Street in Wheeling.
 John was employed that year as a "clerk - invoice."
-Also making his home under their roof was Kate's 15-year-old brother, Percy "Roy" Hanshaw, a student.
+Also making his home under their roof was Kate's 15-year-old brother, Percy "Roy" Hanshaw, also known as Roy Cofran Henshaw, a student.

 Circa 1908, the Robinsons resided in Detroit, Wayne County, MI.
 The 1910 census shows the family living on Willis Street West in Detroit, where he was a sheet metal salesman.